 - Install ONT (Optical Network Terminal) box

-- Connect cables to coaxial splitter to segregate TV/Internet traffic
+- Connect cables to coaxial splitter to segregate TV/internet traffic

 - Re-wire home if existing coaxial cable is insufficient for your needs

-- Install and configure set-top boxes and Internet router
+- Install and configure set-top boxes and internet router

 Verizon is trying very hard to win over cable and DSL customers, and they’re doing it through aggressive pricing on Fios bundles.

-That said, using your own router is absolutely an option if you’re willing to put in the extra elbow grease to set it up.
+However, using your own router is absolutely an option if you’re willing to put in the extra elbow grease to set it up.
 This will save you the monthly rental fee, and open up advanced home networking possibilities for Internet power users.

-First, understand that Verizon Fios uses a slightly different hardware setup than cable and DSL:
+Be sure to know that Verizon Fios uses a slightly different hardware setup than cable and DSL:

 Traditional cable/DSL setup: The modem/router gateway plugs into your existing cable/phone jack.

 Verizon Fios setup: The modem/router gateway plugs into an ONT (Optical Network Terminal) box outside your home or apartment via a coaxial cable.

 You have three options for hooking up your own router to the Fios ONT system: